Kaysims/Grip-Club/README.md

 * ### Icon :
     * A more sophisticated logo within the Nav bar, so customers can easily link the logo with bouldering and Grip Club.
 I used a free icon, which does not convey the club well.
 * ### Events calendar :
     * A simple calendar that allows users to see any events that are coming up.
-This would be an engaging addition to the website for frequent users.
+This would be an attractive addition to the website for frequent users.

 ## <u>Accessibility : </u>
 I have made sure to implement accessibility throughout this project.
 From the start, I have tried to ensure that accessibility is being prioritised and not compromised by the design so that the website works for everyone.
 To achieve this the below has been included :